rossbrunson/kubernetes-env/README.md

 11. We will explore LXD method first
 12. `cd` into `Projects/kubernetes-env/kubernetes-on-lxd`
-13. Run `prepare-lxd.sh`
+13. Run `prepare-lxd.sh` (this is located in your ~/.local directory, you won't find it in the ~/Project tree!)
-14. Wait untill script finish
+14. Wait until the script finishes
 15. `lxc launch -p k8s-cloud-init focal-cloud <your lxc node name>`
 16. Instructions below will use the node name of *lxd-ctrlp-1*
 17. Launch 2 more worker nodes with above command (example *lxd-wrker-1* and *lxd-wrker-2*)